nsommer/dotfiles/README.md

-# dotfiles and setup instructions for OS X
+# dotfiles and setup instructions for macOS
-This repository contains my dotfiles as well as instructions on how to set up and install everything for development on a new OS X.
+This repository contains my dotfiles as well as instructions on how to set up and install everything for development on a new macOS.

 **NOTE: This guide is highly optimized for my personal needs.
 If you want to reuse it, make sure to change the *name* and the *email* in `git/.gitconfig`.**